jkempf42/kube-volttron/gateway-node/README.md

 ### Deploying the `vremote` microservice pod

-If you just want to try out kube-volttron, you can deploy the `vremote` pod with the fake driver.
+If you just want to try out `kube-volttron`, you can deploy the `vremote` pod with the fake driver.
 First you need to deploy the `vremote` Service:

 	kubectl apply -f vremote-service.yml